 Rectifier: Tube (1 x 5AR4)

 Footswitch: 2-Button Vintage Style (Reverb On/Off, Vibrato On/Off), P/N: 0994058000 (Included)

 Recommended Cover: P/N: 0047483000, ’65 Deluxe Reverb®/Super-Sonic™ 22 Combo, Black (Included)

 Video: Fender ’65 Deluxe Reverb Or Tone Master?

-Overall, the Fender ’65 Deluxe Reverb Reissue is an almost spot-on replica of a time-honored classic amp.
-It’s flexible for numerous musical styles (with some added pedals) along with being relatively easy to transport for a tube combo amp – making it an excellent choice for playing out in live environments.
+The Fender ’65 Deluxe Reverb Reissue is an almost spot-on replica of a time-honored classic amp.
+It’s flexible for numerous musical styles (with some added pedals) and relatively easy to transport for a tube combo amp – making it an excellent choice for playing out in live environments.

 One thing we should point out, though – it’s not cheap.
-With a current MSRP of close to $1,200, it lands solidly in most tube amps’ mid to upper range.
+With a current MSRP of nearly $1,200, it lands solidly in most tube amps’ mid to upper range.